Matthew-Bowman/Recipes/README.md

 # odin-recipes
-A project to display the HTML skills I have build so far in The Odin Project.
+A website to showcase different recipes for popular food items